 Everyone knows that English is the most widely spoken language in the UK, but it is far from the only language spoken there.
 According to the 2011 Census, there are over 4 million people living in the UK who do not speak English as their first, or primary, language.
 In fact, nearly 140,000 residents of the UK do not speak English at all.

 So what does this mean for your business?

 If you have the privilege of doing business internationally, you know that mastering business communications in multiple languages is not only courteous but lucrative.
 Although English is widely spoken in the UK, it's also accompanied by several other prominent languages.
 It's imperative that businesses take these languages into account when localizing content.

 In England and Wales, the most widely spoken language after English is Polish.
 Of the over 56.1 million residents of England and Wales, approximately 546,000 speak Polish, about the same number of people who speak Welsh.

-After English, Welsh, and Polish, the next most widely spoken languages are Indian and Pakistani ones like Urdu, Bengali, Gujarati, and Punjabi, which taken together account for about a million people.
+After English, Welsh, and Polish, the next most widely spoken languages are of Indian and Pakistani origin, like Urdu, Bengali, Gujarati, and Punjabi, which taken together account for about a million people.
 There are also about 141,000 Chinese speakers and other pockets of smaller languages.
+Who knew!